ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 - **What authentication does ClickPipes support for S3 Buckets?**

 You can access public buckets with no configuration, and with protected buckets you can use [IAM credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) or an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
+You can [refer to this guide](../../../cloud/security/secure-s3.md) to understand the required permission for accessing your data.

 - **Does ClickPipes support continuous ingestion from object storage?**

 No, not currently.
 It is on our roadmap.
 Please feel free to express interest to us if you would like to be notified.

-- **How is secure access managed for S3?**

-ClickPipes S3 is a service built on the ClickHouse s3 table function.
-You can [refer to this guide](../../../cloud/security/secure-s3.md) to understand the required permission for accessing your data.